purpleidea/flabbergast/flabbergast-manual.md

       c : { spec : "c"  id : 2 }
     }

 The value of enumerations is mostly that they are cheap to compare and use in `switch` statements.
-Since none of that really translate to Flabbergast, this isn't so pressing.
+Since none of that really translates to Flabbergast, this isn't so pressing.
 Rather than have dispatch logic, put the results in the tuples or templates.

 ### How do I do reflection/evaluation?